The Great British Bake Off series 7: Episode 1: Cake

-For the first challenge, the bakers were given two hours to make a drizzle cake, the brief being that the cake be moist and well permeated with the drizzle.
-For the technical challenge, the bakers were instructed to make Mary's recipe for twelve jaffa cakes.
+For the first challenge, the bakers were given 2 hours to make a drizzle cake, the brief being that the cake be moist and well permeated with the drizzle.
+For the technical challenge, the bakers were instructed to make Mary Berry's recipe for 12 jaffa cakes.
 The recipe used a whipped fatless sponge, orange jelly and tempered chocolate with a design of sorts.
 For the final challenge, the bakers were instructed to make a mirror glaze cake.
-The cake had to have a genoise sponge and have a very shiny, mirror-like top, covering the cake entirely.
+The cake had to have a genoise sponge and have a very shiny, mirror-like top, covering the cake entirely, all in 3 hours.